vitallan/dnsao/README.md

 DNSao is designed to serve as a lightweight, configurable, and privacy-oriented DNS forwarder.

-It handles both UDP and TCP queries, and supports modern encrypted upstreams (DoT), while maintaining a robust caching system and a simple web interface for live metrics.
+It handles UDP, TCP and HTTP queries, and supports modern encrypted upstreams (DoT/DoH), while maintaining a robust caching system and a simple web interface for live metrics.

 ### Current Features

-- Answers both UDP and TCP for local DNS queries
+- Answers UDP, TCP and HTTP for local DNS queries
-- Multiple upstream DNS resolvers (UDP/DoT)
+- Multiple upstream DNS resolvers (UDP/DoT/DoH)
 - TTL-aware caching system with asynchronous rewarm
 - DNSSEC aware with configurable policies
 - Query logging (optional)